rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

-Another update from [@herberticus] is a bonus article for the [Hands-on Rust][hor] book: ["Run Your Rust Games in a Browser"][hor-bonus] that guides the reader though the basics of building and publishing [bracket-lib] games in WebAssembly.
+Another update from [@herberticus] is a bonus article for the [Hands-on Rust][hor] book: ["Run Your Rust Games in a Browser"][hor-bonus] that guides the reader through the basics of building and publishing [bracket-lib] games in WebAssembly.

 [hor-bonus]: https://hands-on-rust.com/2021/11/06/run-your-rust-games-in-a-browser-hands-on-rust-bonus-content/